Rembrandt on Chain

 Innovation in the art world

-Evert-Anthony Douwes: “Not only do we help to combat art fraud with this, but the validation in blockchain also gives more value to the expertise of the work.
-With this digitization process, we collect all information and knowledge about an object and bundle it into one validated PDF file.
+Evert-Anthony Douwes: “Not only do we help to combat art fraud with this, but the certification in blockchain also gives more value to the expertise of the work.
+With this digitization process, we collect all information and knowledge about an object and bundle it into one certified PDF file.
 An important step; imagine losing your collected knowledge in a fire, for example."

 Third party is essential